 Both practice and experience come when you invest time, stay consistent, and don’t shy away from making mistakes.

 Making mistakes isn’t the bad part; not learning from them is the bad part.
 Making mistakes and learning from these mistakes is the best thing you can do.
 The same rules apply to when you start blogging.

 You have bought a domain name, purchased a hosting plan, and have started creating content and are also doing a few other things, but are you making mistakes?

 If you are new to blogging, you have a lot to learn and in the process, you will also make some mistakes.
 Irrespective, most mistakes can be corrected, and recognizing these mistakes early on will help you rectify sooner and get success sooner.

-So, with the aim of helping you get better at blogging, here is a list of mistakes most amateur bloggers make:
+So, with the aim of helping you get better at blogging, here is a list of mistakes most amateur blogger make:

 1. Not Choosing Good Web Hosting

 Choosing a good web hosting matters a lot.
-But amateur bloggers go with free hosting or any local hosting just to save a few bucks.
+But amateur blogger go with free hosting or any local hosting just to save a few bucks.